Watch: When Kapil Dev saved the follow on with four consecutive sixes off Eddie Hemmings

 “I suppose it’s only logical.
-If you need 24 to save the follow on why wouldn’t you get it in four hits?,” said the commentator as Kapil Dev slammed his fourth six to take India to relative safety.
+If you need 24 to save the follow on why wouldn’t you get it in four hits?,” said Richie Benaud as Kapil Dev slammed his fourth six to take India to relative safety.

 India had been under the gun from the start of the first Test against England at Lord’s in 1990.
 Graham Gooch has slammed an imperious 333 as the hosts had piled on 653/4 declared in their first innings.